yukicruz/cpp-528-fall-2021-group-03/labs/wk01/README.md

-This folder contains the submitted documents for lab 02.

-utilities.R contains the relevant functions to run Lab-02-Group-03.Rmd
+This folder stores any pertinent files to fulfill the week 01 requirements of CPP 528 Fall 2021.